-Colombia is most the most famous source for emeralds, but emeralds have been mined in many locations in the world.
-In fact recent decades have seen production increase from new deposits in south America and Africa.
+Colombia is most the most famous source for emeralds, but emeralds have been mined in many locations around the world.
+In fact, recent decades have seen an increase in production from new deposits in South America and Africa.

 Brazil has emerald deposits in Bahia, Goias and Minas Gerais.
-The color of the Brazilian stones is lighter than the Colombian material; they tend to a yellow-green.
-But the Brazilian emerald is often relatively free of inclusions.
-New deposits have been found since 1980 and Brazil is now one of the most important suppliers of emeralds in the world.
+The Brazilian stones are lighter in color than the Colombian material; they tend to be a yellow-green.
+The Brazilian emerald is also often relatively free of inclusions.
+New deposits have been found since 1980, and Brazil is now one of the most important suppliers of emerald in the world.